-Labeling requirements
+Labeling and signage requirements

 The labeling requirements in Chapter 4 of this handbook apply to net and production metering enclosures.
-In addition to those requirements, meter enclosures shall be labeled with permanently affixed signage at the production meter and net meter enclosures to identify their function (i.e., net meter or production meter).
+In addition to those requirements, meter enclosures shall be labeled with permanently affixed signage at the production meter and net meter enclosures to identify their function (i.e., "NET METER" or "PRODUCTION METER").
+Where a customer generation source includes a battery that operates in parallel with the grid, whether in combination with other generation sources or as a stand-alone battery, an additional permanently affixed label that reads "BATTERY" in red color must be affixed to the meter base.
 Where metering is accomplished at different voltages, the signage must also identify the voltages at which the meters are energized.